 The website was straight forward and the reps I spoke to on the telephone were very nice and informative.
 PLUS it was much cheaper than what my local agent would offer.”

 "Perfect for a small business.
 It was quick and easy."

 The process is simple and uncomplicated as it should be.
 Enter information and payment, and documents received within minutes.

 For your convenience, we offer Massachusetts small business insurance across the state.
 Our products have been approved by the Massachusetts Division of Insurance, and are underwritten by Hiscox Insurance Company Inc., an Illinois insurance company whose license number is 622240000.

 This information is provided to assist you in understanding the coverage we offer and does not modify the terms and conditions of any insurance policy, nor does it imply any claim is covered.
 Coverage is subject to underwriting and may not be available in all states.

 Administered by Hiscox Inc., a Delaware corporation that is a licensed insurance producer in all states and DC.
-520 Madison Avenue, 32nd Floor, New York, NY 10022.
+5 Concourse Parkway, 21st Floor, Atlanta, GA 30328.